0

 Races for all

-In addition to the new beginner’s course, the two standard 6.5 km and 15 km races will take place.
+In addition to the new beginner’s course, the two standard 6.5 km and 14 km races will take place.
 The long course forms a loop that starts in Talloires Bay, circumnavigates the upper section of the lake, follows the shoreline to Sevrier, crosses the lake to Menthon, hugs Roc de Chère Cliff, and then leads back to the starting point.
 The shorter version (6.5 km) heads across the lake and back.
-The other races (short distance, Technical Race, and the Dragon Race) stay within shouting distance of the beach in Talloires.
-For onlookers watching from the shore on the other side of the lake, the Clos Marcel restaurant plans to serve coffee and croissants on the morning of Saturday, January 22, starting at 10:30.
+The other races (Junior Race – new for 2024, Technical Race, and Dragon Race) stay within shouting distance of the beach in Talloires.

-On Friday, January 21, everyone will have the chance to try paddle yoga, to attend conferences, to grab a quick bite to eat at lunch from one of the many food trucks present, to enjoy a soothing massage, and to try out Roulotte du Masseur’s mobile sauna.
+On Friday, January 19, everyone will have the chance to try paddle yoga, to attend conferences, to grab a quick bite to eat at lunch from one of the many food trucks present, to enjoy a soothing massage…

 © Blue1310